Faculty: Health, Medicine and Social Care

 - Make it fun!
 Don’t be too serious, be aware that people have other things to do and be flexible with everyone.

-To a student thinking about joining or running a society I would say ‘give it a go’.
+If you're thinking about joining or running a society at ARU I would say ‘give it a go’.
 I have really enjoyed it so far and have met lots of new people through doing it.